Chiswick & Hammersmith Walking Tour

 This fascinatingly varied walk starts by Kew Bridge at the quaint and relatively unchanged village of Strand on the Green.
 We pass a wooded island and make our way to iconic Chiswick House and Gardens, where we pause for refreshments before rejoining the river at old Chiswick village.
 The walk continues along the riverside, past a pub with the shortest bar in England and the final stretches of the Oxford and Cambridge University Boat Race.
 We finish at handsome Hammersmith Bridge, London’s first suspension bridge.

 Time: Depart 11:00 Kew Bridge (meet opposite the Strand Cafe, Strand on the Green).
 Finish approx 14:30 by Hammersmith Bridge.

-Duration & Distance: Approx 3.5 hours including a 30 minute refreshment stop.
+Duration & Distance: Approx 3.5 to 4 hours including a break for refreshments.
 Distance 3.3 miles ( 5.4 kilometres)

 There are trains to nearby Kew Bridge Station from London Waterloo.
 Bus route 391 to Kew Bridge Station from Gunnersbury or Richmond (London Underground, District Line).
 Bus route 65 from Ealing Broadway or Richmond stations (District Line) to Kew Bridge.

 What to bring: Walking shoes are recommended.
 You may wish to bring a light rucksack to carry drinking water and clothing according to the weather forecast.

 Additional information: This walk is dog-friendly.
 Tours take place in all but the very worst weather.